 Cruise’s status as a leading “man” has long been rumored to be as false as his height.
 There are rumors that Tom Cruise resembles Rock Hudson in his proclivities.
-The rumors were more pronounced during the filming of “Eyes Wide Shut”, when director Stanley Kubrick had to teach Cruise and Kidman how to be sexual with one another.
+The rumors were more pronounced during the filming of “Eyes Wide Shut”, when director Stanley Kubrick had to coax Cruise and Kidman how to be sexual with one another.
 Normally, one could expect there would be some awkwardness between actors playing sexual roles with each other.
 Cruise and Kidman were long married at the time.
 I guess the flame had gone out, if there every was one.
-Being gay is fine, and Cruise supporters will point out again that this is just another example of his fine acting skills.
+Whatever his orientation, Cruise supporters will point out again that this is just another example of his fine acting skills.

 I’d watch a sequel, by the way.
 The movie had a fairly good premise, it was well acted and had good special effects.
 The added bonus was Tom Cruise gets shot in the head about a hundred times so he can relive his experience until he gets it right.
 A movie that has something for me and Mulva, a good date night pick.

-Check out “The Edge of Tomorrow” after you watch the Dawgs rip the Gators a new one.
+Check out “The Edge of Tomorrow” after you re-watch the Dawgs spring game.
+I’m up to four replays now.